UnixJunkie/molenc/README.md

 # rd-ap-molenc
-molecular encoder using atom pairs and rdkit
+molecular encoder using atom pairs and rdkit.
+This is a counted, unfolded fingerprint of molecules.

 # Bibliography